 So I got them.
 I wanted a job, I had it.
 I was ready to get into a relationship, I found the man of my life.
 And when it was time to buy our house, I bought it.

 I was missing the important piece behind all those actions.
-I was missing the big thing that holds all that together, the dream vision of my life.
 I was working towards nothing, as if I was climbing a hill, reaching a new plateau sometimes, but never seeing the top of the mountain.
-I was missing a purpose to my actions.
-I needed the Why.
+I was missing the wireframe to hold it all together, the dream vision of my life.
+A purpose to my actions.
+I needed a Why.

 Envision your dream life

-This clear vision of my dream life is there to motivate me, to help me take the right decisions based on my core values, because my dream life is directly linked to having the time and freedom to fully act upon my core values, creating projects around them.
-It is not about performance, as nobody is waiting for me at the end of the day to decide if I passed or failed the “life test”.
-It is not about reaching a perfect result either, as there is no perfect result to reach.
-It is all about the path.
-The pride of having worked hard to live a life of integrity, in agreement with my personal values, to be the person I want to be everyday.
-There is so much to learn along the way, it would be very sad to simply focus on the end result.
-I prefer to focus on learning, practicing, playing.
+This clear vision of my dream life is there to motivate me, to guide me.
+My dream life is directly linked to having the time and freedom to fully act upon my core values, creating projects around them.
+It’s not about performance, as nobody is waiting for me at the end of the day to decide if I passed or failed the “life test”.
+It’s not about reaching a perfect result either, as there is no perfect result to reach.

 My dream vision is there to inspire me, light me up when I’m down, help me refocused when I’m lost.
 It’s about who I am, without the everyday pressure, without today’s constraints, as you can envision yourself in a far future, a future you have plenty of time to create.